tarwn/lessthandot-hugo/blogs/content/posts/2018-04-09-asp-net-core-2-w-cosmosdb-getting-started.md

   * Expand to support multiple authentication methods
   * Apply better patterns for Cosmos DB setup and usage
   * Ensure forms are safe from [Cross site request forgery][2]
-  * …And maybe: Solid error handling, generic error pages, basic instrumentation, API token authentication, CI/CD, unit tests, and more
+  * ...And maybe: Solid error handling, generic error pages, basic instrumentation, API token authentication, CI/CD, unit tests, and more

 We will do this all without letting the standard templates steer us into using bootstrap, Entity Framework, “install all the things” authentication checkboxes, buttons that manually deploy completely unrepeatable local builds, or any other magic that would get in the way of learning how these things work.